TriplyDB/Documentation/docs/triply-etl/enrich/shacl/triple-rules.md

 ```

-### Step 2.
-Formulate the SHACL rule
+### Step B: Formulate the SHACL rule

-In Step 1 we applied a rule to the instance John.
+In Step A, we applied a rule to the instance John.
 But our dataset may contain information about other people too: people with or without children, people with different genders, etc.

 Suppose our dataset contains information about Peter, who has two children and has the male gender.
 We can apply the same rule to deduce that Peter is also a father.